Anahuacalli Museum: New Anahuacalli Spaces

 The new Anahuacalli spaces, inaugurated in September 2021, are the following:

 Sapo-Rana Library: part of the Rivera's original project inaugurated in 1964, a traditional and multidisciplinary space that has been beautifully remodelled.

-Plazuela Ruth: exterior space in dialogue with nature; outdoors and ideal for cultural and social activities of various kinds.
+Plazuela Ruth: exterior space for cultural and social activities of various kinds.

-Dance and Movement: room for the development and learning of performing arts, perfectly equipped for these purposes.
+Dance and Movement: room for the development and learning of performing arts.

-The Mirador: an original and high place that offers a perfect view of the main building of the Anahuacalli, ideal for photography and filming.
+The Mirador: an original and high place that offers a view of the main building of the Anahuacalli.

 Stone Forum: roofed outdoor space, in connection with volcanic stone.
-Ideal for activities with a reflective component that require reduced forum capacity.
+For activities that require reduced forum capacity.

 The Cube: a space with a minimalist, semi-open and multidisciplinary design, suitable for carrying out a variety of artistic activities.

 Creation: semi-open space for multiple uses, with a natural light entrance in a functionalist style.

 Experimentation: space equipped with water supply, for the development of artistic workshops and various events.

 Machines Forum: roofed outdoor space, in connection with the volcanic soil that is original to the place.

 Lola Forum: open-air space inserted in a green area, in dialogue with the vegetation that naturally emerges from the volcanic topography of El Pedregal.

 O’Gorman Warehouse: its modern and functional design enables it to safeguard all kinds of working materials, as well as for holding cultural and social events.

-Patio Las Moras: outside space of singular beauty, thanks to the vegetation of the place.
-It can be easily facilitated for the sporadic realization of artistic, cultural and social events, while preserving the nature that is the most important feature of this section.